- Who we are

 (d) After you place an order, you will receive an e-mail from us acknowledging that we have received your order.
 However, please note that this does not mean that your order has been accepted.
-Our acceptance of your order will take place as described in clause 13.1(e) below
+Our acceptance of your order will take place as described in clause 15.1(e) below.

-Your order will be fulfilled by the estimated delivery date set out in the Dispatch Confirmation, unless there are circumstances beyond our reasonable control – including, without limitation, strikes, postal failures, lock-outs and other industrial disputes, breakdown of systems or network access, failure of our suppliers or producers, flood, fire, explosion, acts of terrorism or accident – and we will not be held liable for any delays caused by such circumstances.
+Your order will be fulfilled by the estimated delivery date set out in paragraph 15.2(c), unless there are circumstances beyond our reasonable control – including, without limitation, strikes, postal failures, lock-outs and other industrial disputes, breakdown of systems or network access, failure of our suppliers or producers, flood, fire, explosion, acts of terrorism or accident – and we will not be held liable for any delays caused by such circumstances.
 In such circumstances, we shall contact you with a revised estimated delivery date after the event beyond our reasonable control is over.
 You may cancel an order affected by circumstances outside our control.
 To cancel, please contact us using the contact details provided in clause 13.11 (a).
 If you opt to cancel, you will have to return (at our cost) any relevant goods you have already received and we will refund the price you have paid, including any delivery charges.
-We aim to process all orders within 3 working days from the day following the day your order is placed (please note that Saturday and Sunday are not classed as working days) with the exception of orders placed for delivery to the Highlands and Islands which we aim to process within 7 working days from the day following the day your order is placed.
+We aim to process all orders within 3 working days from the day following the day your order is placed (please note that Saturday and Sunday are not classed as working days).

 (b) The available dispatch options for deliveries within the UK and internationally, and the costs associated with each method of delivery, are available before any purchase is completed.
 Standard delivery is free on all orders over £75.
 If you require an order to be dispatched for next day delivery, you will need to place the order by 13:00 on the previous day and select the special delivery option.